Senators speak at the annual Medicare counselor training August 2012

 Andrew Tartella, the external affairs liaison from CMS Region X in Seattle was a trainer with the counselors throughout the three days.

 Medicare counselor award winners: Jim Trombley and Kathy Romain, Kenai; Laurie Murdock, Kodiak; Lori Engler, Kenai; Shirley Kowchee, Bethel, and Elena Rath and Bernice Metcalf, Ketchikan.
 Not pictured is Wintersun Youngblood, Mat-Su Senior Center.

-Pictured below are some of the attendees of the annual Medicare counselor training with the Medicare mascot:
+Pictured at left are some of the attendees of the annual Medicare counselor training with

 Thomas Gardiner, Bristol Bay ADRC